-The CENTER for VICTIMS of TORTURE Restoring the Dignity of the Human Spirit The following material is a modification of the manual, and contains segments of the original document.
-It has been adapted in 2012 for use with political torture survivors of Oromo ethnicity from Ethiopia living in the Twin Cities, Minnesota.
+The following material is a modification of the manual:

+Education and Support Group for Torture Survivors: A Manual for Facilitators and contains segments of the original document.
+It was adapted in 2012 for use with political torture survivors of from Bhutan living in the Twin Cities, Minnesota.